ccm-bioinfo/cambda2023/02_variable_selection/readme.md

 | 2936682|NYC16_vs_MIN17 |AB_Genus       |         3|Bacteria |Bacillota                   |Bacilli             |Bacillales       |Bacillaceae         |Lysinibacillus             |
 | 2956463|MIN17_vs_NYC17 |Viruses_Genus  |         3|Viruses  |Uroviricota                 |Caudoviricetes      |                 |                    |Skogvirus                  |
 | 2994664|NYC16_vs_SAC16 |AB_Genus       |         5|Bacteria |Actinomycetota              |Actinomycetes       |Micrococcales    |Microbacteriaceae   |Frigoribacterium           |
+[^1]: The variable "sign_rank" corresponds to the place in the ranking of lowest p-values.

 The first thing one notices is that there are repeated OTUs that correspond to different taxonomic levels.
 This is a byproduct of the way `phyloseq` does the agglomeration of variables.